Maximum Centre-Disjoint Mergeable Disks: Hardness of maximum centre-disjoint mergeable disks

 \begin{theorem} \textsc{Proper MCMD} is NP-complete. \end{theorem} \begin{proof} It is trivial to show that \textsc{Proper MCMD} is in NP.
 To show that it is NP-hard, we reduce \textsc{Planar Monotone 3-SAT} to \textsc{Proper MCMD}.
 Let $I$ be an instance of \textsc{Planar Monotone 3-SAT}, with variables $V$ and clauses $C$.
 Based on Lemma~\ref{lgrid}, there exists a monotone rectilinear representation of $I$ on a $(\left|C\right| + 1) \times (3 \cdot \left|C\right| + \left|V\right|)$ integer grid.
 Let $R$ denote this representation.

 We create an instance of \textsc{Proper MCMD} from $R$ as follows.
-The transformation is demonstrated in Figure~\ref{rotf}, which corresponds to the monotone rectilinear representation of Figure~\ref{rotd}.

-\begin{enumerate} \item We replace the segment corresponding to a variable in $R$ with an Input gadget and a series of Copy gadgets.
-For each intersection of this segment with a vertical segment, a 6-mdisk Copy gadget is used. \item Let $s$ be a horizontal segment corresponding to a clause in $R$.
+The transformation is demonstrated in Figure~\ref{rotf}, which corresponds to the monotone rectilinear representation of Figure~\ref{rotd}. \begin{enumerate} \item We replace the segment corresponding to a variable in $R$ with an Input gadget and a chain of 2-Copy gadgets.
+For each intersection of this segment with a vertical segment, a 4-Copy gadget is used. \item Let $s$ be a horizontal segment corresponding to a clause in $R$.
 Three variables appear in the clause, for each of which there is a vertical segment that connects $s$ to a variable segment.
-For the first and last intersections, 6-mdisk Copy gadgets are used.
+For the first and last intersections, 4-Copy gadgets are used.
 For the 2nd intersection, we use a Disjunction gadget.
-These gadgets are connected using two chains of Copy gadgets. \item For each vertical segment that connects a variable segment to a clause segment above the $x$-axis, we use a chain of Copy gadgets to connect the Copy gadget of the variable segment to the Copy or Disjunction gadget (if it is the 2nd intersection) of the clause segment.
-For segments that appear below the $x$-axis, we do likewise, except that we place a Not gadget before the chain of Copy gadgets. \end{enumerate} Note that some of the gadgets of Figure~\ref{fgadgets} need to be rotated or mirrored.
-Also note that based on the sizes shown in Figure~\ref{fgadgets}, shared mdisks always appear on grid lines in our construction.
-Given that the total area of the grid is bounded by $O(\left|C\right|^2 \left|V\right|^2)$, and on a segment of unit length, at most four gadgets can appear, the number of gadgets used in the resulting instance of \textsc{Proper MCMD} is at most $O(\left|C\right|^2 \left|V\right|^2)$.
+These gadgets are connected using two chains of 2-Copy gadgets. \item For each vertical segment that connects a variable segment to a clause segment above the $x$-axis, we use a chain of 2-Copy gadgets to connect the 4-Copy gadget of the variable segment to the 4-Copy or Disjunction gadget (if it is the 2nd intersection) of the clause segment.
+For segments that appear below the $x$-axis, we do likewise, except that we place a Not gadget before the chain of 2-Copy gadgets. \end{enumerate} Note that some of the gadgets of Figure~\ref{fgadgets} need to be rotated or mirrored, for instance, in the vertical chains that connect clauses and variables.
+Also note that based on the sizes shown in Figure~\ref{fgadgets}, shared m-disks always appear on grid lines in our construction.
+Since the distance between the shared m-disks of any of the gadgets is at least 0.25, at most four gadgets can appear on a grid segment of unit length.
+Given that the total area of the grid, and therefore the total length of grid segments, is bounded by $O(\left|C\right|^2)$, the number of gadgets used in the resulting instance of \textsc{Proper MCMD} is at most $O(\left|C\right|^2)$.
 Thus, the size of the resulting \textsc{Proper MCMD} instance is polynomial in terms of the size of the input \textsc{Planar Monotone 3-SAT} instance.